MS in Clinical Research

 The Degree Program for the Master of Science in Clinical Research at the Medical School is designed as a focused, flexible, affordable program to train clinical investigators in designing and conducting patient-oriented research that is of exemplary quality.

 The curriculum accommodates clinicians’ busy schedules; the courses are concentrated on Wednesdays after noon.
 The degree requires a minimum of 3 years of coursework; the time required for degree completion depends on the amount of time and effort a student devotes to the program.
-Detailed information about policies for the Medical School and the Master’s Degree Program can be found in the on-line catalog (see page 39) and addenda .
+Detailed information about policies for the Medical School and the Master’s Degree Program can be found in the Medical School Catalog (see page 33) and Catalog Addendum.

 This Master’s Degree Program builds on the Clinical Research Curriculum, a 2-year series of courses composed of a weekly 1.5 hour lectures.
 Students in the Master’s Program will be given 9-12 credit hours for successful completion of the Clinical Research Curriculum courses.